Contemplative in Action Leadership Award Selection Process

 What is the difference between the student leadership awards and the student employment awards or awards in my department?

 Marquette Student Employment hosts Student Employee Appreciate week in April to shine light on student employees writ large and appreciate them for their work throughout the year.
 As part of this, the also give out the Student Employee of the Year Award.
 This process might be better suited to those student employees who are really good at their job and who exhibit any or all the eight National Association of Colleges and Employers (NACE) competencies in their position.
-These nominations are due Feb.
-2, and you can reach out to the Student Employment Office if you have questions.
+If you would like to nominate someone, for Student Employee of the year, please submit your Student Employee of the Year nomination letters to firstname.lastname@example.org by end of day February 10.
+The Student Employee of the Year Committee will then review the nominations and select a winner.

 While we cannot speak to individual departmental awards (e.g. AMU awards or ORL awards) because we don’t know the criteria for those, we want to emphasize that the Contemplatives In Action Student Leadership Awards align with our Leadership Development Model and at heart are about living Marquette’s Mission.
 To be sure, departmental awards might have similar alignments.
 You can refer to the rubric to help make your decisions and/or review past programs to get a sense of students who have received leadership awards.
 Ultimately, we leave the decision to departments and trust your decisions.